Matilda Robbins: Career

 She was one of only two women organizers for the IWW during its early years, along with Flynn.
 She was arrested for her organizing work in East Liverpool, Ohio, in McKeesport, Pennsylvania, and in Detroit, Michigan, all in 1913.
 Later she was active in the IWW's Sacco-Vanzetti Defense Committee.

 Robbins wrote for the IWW publications for many years after leaving active organizing, and she ran the Socialist Party's Los Angeles office from 1945 to 1947.

 Personal life

 Robbins had a longtime relationship with another labor organizer, Benjamin J. Legere (1887–1972).
 They were parents together of a daughter, Vita, born in 1919.
 Robbins died in 1963, aged 76 years, in Oakland, California.
 Her granddaughter Robbin Légère Henderson, an artist, prepared illustrations for the 2017 publication of Robbins's memoirs, from a manuscript written in the 1950s.

+According to a 2020 Industrial Worker article, Legere was abusive and sometimes violent towards Robbins.
+They divorced in 1926.